tabreturn/tabreturn.github.io/_posts/2018-06-12-processing.py_in_ten_lessons--01-_hello_world.md

 `fill('#FF0000')`
 can also be represented as:
 `fill(255, 0, 0)`
 As you can probably deduce, `255` is equivalent to `FF` (which itself is equivalent to 100%, as previously explained).
-To make the red half as bright, you can simply subtract `127` from `255`.
+To make the red half as bright, you can subtract `127` from `255`.
 However, trying to subtract `127` from `FF` is more tricky because you are dealing with a mix of hexadecimal and decimal numbers.

 In the previous scenario, the Processing `colorMode()` was set to `RGB`.
 You didn't need to specify this, though, as it is the default mode.
 In this mode, values represent the screen's primary colours.
 However, there is another mode you can make use of: `HSB`.
 Once set to HSB, one enters values representing Hue, Saturation, and Brightness.